DevExpress-Examples/out-of-maintenance-get-values-from-all-cells-that-are-shown-at-the-same-level-as-a-clicked-cell-e410/Readme.md

 <!-- default file list end -->
 # How to Get Cell Values for All Cells at the Same Level

+In this example, double click a cell to retrieve data from all cells at the same data slice (level) and display them in the grid on the right.

 ![screenshot](https://github.com/DevExpress-Examples/get-values-from-all-cells-that-are-shown-at-the-same-level-as-a-clicked-cell-e4108/blob/13.1.4%2B/images/screenshot.png)